-In this two-part feature, Kara Santos ranks the toughest roads to test your cycling mettle
+In this two-part feature, biker and blogger Kara Santos ranks the toughest road climbs to test your cycling mettle

 I consider myself a leisure biker.